Insights

 How can truck drivers reduce fuel costs when diesel prices rise?

 When diesel prices climb, most drivers focus on improving fuel efficiency and reducing unnecessary miles.
-Small habits like managing speed, limiting idle time, and planning fuel stops can significantly reduce operating costs.
+Small habits like managing speed, limiting idle time, using fuel savings cards, and planning fuel stops can significantly reduce operating costs.
 The strategies below are common adjustments experienced owner-operators make when fuel prices spike.

 1. Know Your Cost Per Mile